Springfield Hospital redevelopment - frequently asked questions

 How have service users and staff been involved in this work?

 Many patients and staff have been involved in contributing towards designs and outline plans for the new hospitals.
 This process will continue so that our new facilities are built in conjunction with the people who are using them.
-The next stage of engagement will take place towards the end of September and more information can be found on our website events calendar.

 What will the benefits be for the community overall?